-To the knowledge of the Directors and executive officers of the Company, no person beneficially owns, or controls or directs, directly or indirectly, shares carrying 10% or more of the voting rights attached to all Shares of the Company as of the date of this Information Circular, except the following:
+To the knowledge of the Directors and executive officers of the Company, no person beneficially owns, or controls or directs, directly or indirectly, Shares carrying 10% or more of the voting rights attached to all Shares of the Company as of the date of this Information Circular, except the following:

-Name Number of Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly Percentage of Outstanding Shares Equinox Gold Corp.
-25,397,160 16.44%
+Name Number of Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly Percentage of Outstanding Shares Sandstorm Gold Ltd. (including affiliated companies) 45,492,399 19.99% Equinox Gold Corp.
+25,397,160 11.16%